TimothyByrd/PathOfBuildingMerge/README.md

 poe.ninja.

-Path of Building is written in Lua, but I haven't worked with Lua so this is in C#.
+Path of Building is written in Lua, but I haven't worked with Lua so this is in C# using .Net 8.0.
 I built it using Visual Studio Community Edition.

 ## Sample Usage